michaelmilleryoder/fanfiction-nlp/README.md

 #### `[Character coreference]`

-`run_coref`: Whether to run character coreference (True or False)
+`run_coref`: (True or False) Whether to run character coreference.

+`n_servers`: (integer) Coreference runs by starting a number of local servers on whatever machine the processing is done on.
+This specifies how many servers should be run.
+More servers generally increases processing speed, though starting more servers than threads does not.

-`n_threads`: The number of threads (actually processes) to run the coreference (integer)
+`n_threads`: (integer) The number of threads (actually processes) to run the coreference.
+Try setting this number to 3-4 times the number of servers used.

-`split_input_dir`: Whether to split the input directory into separate directories.
-Do this if the input directory contains many files and you want to do multithreading (multiprocessing).
-For effective multithreading, the number of threads cannot be fewer than the number of directory splits.
-Acceptable values: True or False

-`max_files_per_split`: If splitting the input directory, the maximum number of files per directory split.
-100 is a good choice for fast performance.

-`delete_existing_tmp`: Coreference does some preprocessing of the input CSV files into text files and splits the directory (if specified).
-To delete any existing temporary files and redo this process, set this to True.
-Otherwise, set to False.

 #### `[Quote attribution]`